ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/get-data.md

 - `save(obj)` - save and existing item or create add a new one, depending on whether an ID exists on the object or not, return the saved object
 - `delete(obj)` - delete the object

-Not every service has all of these methods, but when they need the method these are the names that I use.
-The details here are not quite as important as making sure you come up with names and semantics that work for your application and your team, and then being consistent with them.
+Not every service has all of these methods, but when a data service needs a specific method these are the names that I use.
+The details here are not quite as important as making sure you develop a standard and then enforce it across your data services.

 ```TypeScript
 import { Injectable } from '@angular/core';